Bought from CMC at Daybrook Square Nottingham, here I am posing for Lee Kearney (who handled the sale) to

 * Front fenda extenda fitted - fitted 9/3/13

 * A Tutoro automatic chain oiler - fitted 31/3/13 and now fully fettled

 * A custom chain guard - fitted 31/3/13

 * Waterproof holder for mobile phone - fitted 31/3/13

 * A bigger foot (bigfoot/cameltoe) for the side stand - fitted 6/4/13

 * Roxter heated grips (thicker than Daytona and with more heat adjustment) - fitted 6/7/13

-* Hand guards (with metal insert for real protection) - fitted 6/7/13
+* Bark Buster hand guards (with metal insert for real protection) - fitted 6/7/13

 The modifications I've already got plans to fit: